-The Federal Emergency Management Agency (FEMA) has issued updated Preliminary Flood Insurance Rate Maps (FIRMs) for the Town of Yarmouth dated May 3, 2013.
+The Federal Emergency Management Agency (FEMA) issued updated Preliminary Flood Insurance Rate Maps (FIRMs) for the Town of Yarmouth dated May 3, 2013.
 The FIRM maps show areas in town known as Special Flood Hazard Areas (SFHAs).
 These are areas where the National Flood Insurance Program's (NFIP's) floodplain management regulations must be enforced and where the mandatory purchase of flood insurance applies for federally backed bank mortgages.

 Map Reviewing Locations: In addition to the FEMA Maps, the Town of Yarmouth created easier to read color-coded alternative sheet maps showing the SFHAs only.
 These maps are organized onto five sheets, which roughly divide the Town into four quadrants plus Great Island.
 To identify your property’s flood zone, click on the Yarmouth Sheet Maps, or use the FEMA index and then click on the appropriate FEMA Map below.
 (Map sizes are large and may take a few minutes to download).
 Hard copies of all the maps and the Preliminary Flood Insurance Study (FIS) are available for viewing in the Engineering Department on the lower level of Town Hall at 1146 Route 28, South Yarmouth.

-If the community has any questions regarding the Preliminary FIRM panels and FIS report, please contact Kerry Bogdan at FEMA at .
+Contact Information: If the community has any questions regarding the Preliminary FIRM panels and FIS report, please contact Kerry Bogdan at FEMA at .
 If you have any questions regarding the NFIP in general, please contact Richard Zingarelli, NFIP State Coordinator, at (617) 626-1406, or by email at .
 Copies of the FIRM maps and FIS report can also be found on the FEMA website at www.fema.gov/preliminaryfloodhazarddata.